MGXlab/gtdb2cat/README.md

 running jupyter from, to make the `gtdb` kernel available.

 Testing this:

-You can used a platform specific environmnet provided within the `conda_envs` directory to get the exact same versions of packages, always.
+You can use a platform specific environmnet provided within the `conda_envs` directory to get the exact same versions of packages, always.
 Use the appropriate lock file for your platform.
 E.g if you are on `OSX`